simonkairu/Akan-Names/README.md

 ## Known Bugs
 There are currently no known bugs
 ## Technologies Used
-.HTML(Hypertext Mark-up Language)
+1 HTML(Hypertext Mark-up Language)
-.CSS (Cascading Style Sheet)
+2 CSS (Cascading Style Sheet)
-.Bootstrap
+3 Bootstrap
-.javascript
+4 javascript
-.Git
+5 Git
-.Figma (for design)
+6 Figma (for design)

 ## Support and contact details